nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### Delete a class group: `delete class`

-Delete the specified class group from TAssist.
+Use the delete class command to remove a specified class group from TAssist.

 Format: `delete class INDEX`